 Client of Rebekah

-Rebekah has assisted Nichola Marshall on several claims against British individuals who have sexually abused children overseas, as well as claims in vicarious liability against their employers.
+- Rebekah has represented children around the world in claims for compensation against British men who have sexually abused them.
 One such claim was on behalf of a group of children in Kenya and Uganda who were sexually abused by a British Airways pilot.
-British Airways settled the claim whilst denying liability.
+A vicarious liability claim was brought against British Airways, which settled the claim whilst denying liability;